Osoro254Alex/Hello-Microverse/README.md

 - On the terminal run this command git clone

-- Go to the repository folder using command prompt cd Portfolio-mobile-version.
+- Go to the repository folder using command prompt cd Hello Microverse.

 - Install the dev dependencies for linters run npm install.